saturnlighting/literature-review/README.md

 ## Active travel, crime, and lighting

+Another factor that seems to explain less use of walking and cycling is fear of crime.

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>
 Table 3: Overview of papers on active travel, crime, and lighting